predict-io/PredictIO-Server/README.md

-# Send Data Directly to predict.io
+# Send Visit* Data Directly to predict.io (iOS Only)

+> **NOTE** *Visit data means data generated solely by the [iOS Visit API](https://developer.apple.com/documentation/corelocation/clvisit), you must be sure that the data you capture and send to this endpoint *actually* originates from there.

 You can send data directly to us at predict.io, skipping the requirement for installing our SDK for iOS & Android in your apps.